pkellner/pkellner/src/content/blog/2024-05-10-running-react-19-from-a-cdn-and-using-esm.sh.md

 </script>
 ```

-because there is not @react@19 yet.
+because there is no @react@19 yet.
 Instead, I needed to go to the npm package manage site for react and use one of the React beta's for React 19.
 The URL I went to for this is:

 [`https://www.npmjs.com/package/react](https://www.npmjs.com/package/react)

-Then, where is hows all the versions:
+Then, in the upper right is a link that takes you to the 1758 versions (those are all the versions of React that have even been published including betas and everything else).

 ![](/postimages2024/umd-build-2.png)